-2. Remove the oil filler cap and add oil, if necessary.
-Clean the oil filler cap.
-Install the oil filler cap.
+Clean the oil filler cap and install the oil filler cap.

 If an increase in the oil level is noticed, refer to Troubleshooting, "Oil Contains Fuel".

 Engine Oil Sample - Obtain

 The condition of the engine lubricating oil may be checked at regular intervals as part of a preventive maintenance program.
 Perkins include an oil sampling valve as an option.
 The oil sampling valve (if equipped) is included in order to regularly sample the engine lubricating oil.
 The oil sampling valve is positioned on the oil filter head or the oil sampling valve is positioned on the cylinder block.